 A Samoyed’s fur is, of course, used as protection against the cold as they were originally an arctic breed, but you may be surprised to learn that his luscious coat can also protect them against the heat!

-In fact, that beautiful white fur does more than make your Samoyed look like a fluffy angel, because of its light color, the outer layer of the coat actually reflects the sun’s rays and keeps them cool even in the blazing sun.
+In fact, that beautiful white fur does more than make your Samoyed look like a fluffy cuddly angel, because of its light color, the outer layer of the coat actually reflects the sun’s rays and keeps them cool even in the blazing sun.

 Although this coat is helpful in regulating their internal temperature, it can get too long.
 It is probably a good idea to give your Samoyed a little trim at the beginning of the summer.

-However, it is essential that you never shave your Samoyed, even though you might think it would cool them down, it will actually do the opposite and they will have a much harder time regulating their own body temperature.
+However, it is essential that you never shave your Samoyed, even though you might think it would cool them down, it will actually do the opposite and Samoyed will have a much harder time regulating their own body temperature.

 Other signs of heat exhaustion, dehydration, and general overheating include a bright red tongue or gums, excessive thirst, barking, pacing, glazed eyes, or even drooling.
-Once again, if you see any of these symptoms in your Samoyed, don’t panic, you simply need to follow the guidelines in the next section to help them cool off.
+Once again, if you see any of these symptoms in your Samoyed dog, don’t panic, you simply need to follow the guidelines in the next section to help them cool off.

 How Can You Help Your Samoyed Stay Cool?

 As we have learned, if you live in a warm climate, you can still safely take home a Samoyed, but there are a few things you need to know.
 If it is an exceptionally hot day, or if you can tell your Samoyed is getting a little over-heated, there are a few preventative measures you can take to ensure that your Samoyed doesn’t become uncomfortable.